ecoinformatix/ecoinformatix.github.io/content/policies.md

 Please create your proposal in a markdown file called `proposal.md` in the root directory of the final project repo.

 **Project development**
 You will develop the project throughout the semester, using tools and approaches that you learn during the course.
+Do this early and consistently.
+I will be able to track your progress on GitHub, meaning that I expect to see continued development on the project and not a last minute flurry of commits.

+Graduate students: this is an opportunity to push forward your research.
+Ideally, the resulting project manuscript is something that could be submitted to an academic journal.

 **Final product**
 You will present your final project as a 15 minute presentation at the end of the semester.
 It should provide context and information about the 'what, why, and how' of your research question, and go through your findings, preferably demonstrating your ability to visualize data.

+Graduate students: think of this as something you would feel comfortable presenting at an academic conference.